PTCB / Credentials / Certificate / Billing and Reimbursement

 A candidate must hold an active PTCB CPhT Certification and fulfill one of the following eligibility pathways:

-Pathway 1: Completion of PTCB-Recognized Education/Training Program for the Billing and Reimbursement Certificate and at least 6 months of experience as a pharmacy technician, at least 50% of which must be devoted to pharmacy billing and reimbursement activities.
+Pathway 1: Completion of a PTCB-Recognized Billing and Reimbursement Education/Training Program and at least 6 months of experience as a pharmacy technician, at least 50% of which must be devoted to pharmacy billing and reimbursement activities.

 Pathway 2: At least 12 months of full-time employment with pharmacy technician experience; at least 50% of which must be devoted to pharmacy billing and reimbursement activities.